voidlabs/mosaico.io/_posts/2016-03-30-minimum-font-size-in-postbox-for-mac.md

 draft: false
 ---

-Email clients **is a wide and complex world**: not considering the most used ones, there's a whole bunch of *"minor"* clients for every device and operative system.
+Email clients world **is wide and complex**: not considering the most used ones, there's a whole bunch of *"minor"* clients for every device and operative system.

 Every client has his **bugs and glitches** (and template editors like Mosaico exist to *simplify all this mess*), and there's no day without a new surprise.
 This time we talk about **Postbox for Mac**, a powerful, yet not so used, client; his rendering  engine is based on **Gecko**, like **Thunderbird**.